nelbin4/Ni-Profile/README.md

 This project provides World of Warcraft rotation profiles tailored for various classes in PVP/PVE scenarios.
 The scripts are designed to automate key actions, optimize rotations, and enhance performance during different combat engagements.

-Each script is optimized for a specific class and is tested within the context of World of Warcraft Wrath of the Lich King, patch 3.3.5a.
+Each profile is optimized for a specific class and is tested within the context of World of Warcraft Wrath of the Lich King, patch 3.3.5a.
 Testing has been primarily conducted on the Warmane server.
-You can modify spell id on each file if your server is usind different id.
-I'd recommend checking out dimonsky addon for spell id, check out his discord channel.

 ## Getting Started